-Derby Diocesan Academy Trust (DDAT) is committed to open and honest communication and ensuring the highest possible standards in integrity - we will always treat whistleblowing as a serious matter.
+DDAT is committed to open and honest communication and ensuring the highest possible standards in integrity - we will always treat whistleblowing as a serious matter.

-In line with the Trust's commitment to openness, probity and accountability, all members of staff are encouraged to report concerns.
-This policy will work to ensure that, if an employee sees or suspects that something is wrong, they will raise this with the Trust.
+In line with the Trust's commitment to openness, probity and accountability, members of staff are encouraged to report concerns.
+This policy will work to ensure that, if an employee sees or suspects that something is wrong, they will raise this with the Trus.
 This is known as "blowing the whistle" - a phrase that is used throughout this policy and should be viewed as a positive action of speaking up.

-This policy seeks to ensure that any person suspecting malpractice knows how to raise concerns and what procedures are in place to deal with the concern.
+This policy seeks to ensure that any member of staff who suspects malpractice knows how to raise concerns and what procedures are in place to deal with the concern.

 Where this policy necessitates personal or special category data to be processed, it will be done so in accordance with the Trust's Data Protection Policy.
+This policy will not be confused with the procedure on dealing with harassment at work or the Trust's Grievance Policy and Disciplinary Policy and Procedure.